tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/securityinsights/api-versions.md

 ## Stable versions

-Use the latest stable version when you want to leverage the latest Generally available features.
+Use the latest stable version when you want to access the latest generally available (GA) features.

 | API version | Specification | API updates |
 |-------------|---------------|-------------|